 The participants also learned about the use of community mediation and how it serves as an effective peacebuilding tool in Nepal.
 It was initially used as a way to address the lack of access to justice, but has evolved into a legitimate and accessible mechanism of dispute resolution.
 The commitment to community mediation in Nepal is strong.
 In 2014, the Nepal Mediation Act was brought into force, and The Asia Foundation and its partners has trained more than 8,000 local mediators to date.
 The practice has also helped promote the role of women who participate actively as mediators and as members of local peace committees.

 We visited local dialogue forums and community centers in remote villages outside Kathmandu and met with a number of mediators to learn from their experiences.
 What I found most inspiring was a meeting with two women.
 They told us how their work as mediators has helped them earn trust and recognition from their communities, and given them increased self-confidence.
 It has also helped challenge existing gender norms.
 The pushback that they received from their families in the beginning has transformed into support and changed perceptions of their role in society over time.
 However, they are still expected to have the main responsibility for the household while also contributing to the family farm, which means tiresome and long days.
-The story about how women’s multiple roles and responsibilities serve as a barrier to their involvement in peacemaking is a common one, and shows that we have a long way ahead before the barriers to women’s equal p
+The story about how women’s multiple roles and responsibilities serve as a barrier to their involvement in peacemaking is a common one, and shows that we have a long way ahead before the barriers to women’s equal participation are removed.

 The participants in FBA’s dialogue and mediation programme were inspired by the use of community mediation as a peacebuilding tool as well as a tool for women’s empowerment, and reflected on how it could be incorporated into existing structures in their countries.
 However, they recognized that it would require substantial efforts given existing challenges.
 In Afghanistan, the traditional dispute resolution mechanism jirga is dominated by male elders with women being largely excluded from such decision-making.
 And in Colombia, there is a need to strengthen alternative conflict resolution mechanisms overall.
 One a more positive note, the use of peace huts in Liberia helps put women in charge of mediating local disputes.